-As of January 1st, 2020, Microsoft will no longer be supporting both Windows 7 and Server 2008.
+As of January 14th, 2020, Microsoft will no longer be supporting both Windows 7 and Server 2008 and 2008 R2.
 When Microsoft stops supporting a version of Windows, it stops issuing security updates and system fixes for that operating system.
 This means that it will become increasingly risky to continue to operate that machine as time goes on.
 No security patches will be released to address new security threats.
 New versions of software, including anti-virus agents, will no longer be written to function on these older platforms.
 Backup software may also quit operating correctly.

 If you are a RESULTS customer:

 If you are a RESULTS customer, we’ve got your back.
 If you contact us today, we can get you on the schedule for an upgrade.
-Within our clientele, we have over 700 computers to swap out prior to the January deadline.
-We are currently scheduling upgrades 30-60 days out so please contact us as soon as possible to get on the schedule.
-Keep in mind that as of January 2020, we will be unable to continue to support your computers and/or servers unless they have been upgraded to Windows 10 or Server 2012 R2.
+Keep in mind that as of January 14th, 2020, we will be unable to continue to support your computers and/or servers unless they have been upgraded to Windows 10 or Server 2012 R2.

 If you are not a RESULTS customer:

 You can upgrade from Windows 7 to Windows 10 by following the directions provided on Microsoft’s website.
 Don’t forget to first check the minimum hardware requirements to run Windows 10 in case you need to buy new hardware.

 If you need to upgrade your server, you can find the directions here.
 Again, remember to first check hardware requirements.

 If you need help:

 Whether you are a current client or not, RESULTS would like to help.
 Although our first commitment is to our current clients, we would be more than happy to answer any questions and/or put you in our queue for an upgrade.